About Us

 History

 Carlton Farms is a diverse certified organic and Biodynamic® family farm located in the Endless Mountains region of northeast Pennsylvania.
-We are in what once was a thriving dairy farm part of the country and the barns, all built in the Dutch colonial style reflect what was needed back then to support a full-blown dairying operation; a cow barn, horse barn, bull barn, heifer barn, machine shop, ice-house, and creamery.
+We are in what once was a thriving dairy farm tregion.
+The barns, all built in the Dutch colonial style, reflect what was needed back then to support a full-blown dairying operation; a cow barn, horse barn, bull barn, heifer barn, machine shop, ice-house, and creamery.

-Herdsmen in white coats milked the beautiful fawn, and white Guernsey cows known for their rich, high fat, protein and B-carotene milk and workhorses pulled the plows and implements used for haying, and for growing corn and field crops.
+Herdsmen in white coats milked the beautiful fawn and white Guernsey cows known for their rich, high fat, protein and B-carotene milk.
+Work horses pulled the plows and implements used for haying, and for growing corn and field crops.
 Bottled milk, ice-cream, fluid cream, and butter were sold locally and also shipped to New York City.

 There were chickens, too; one house for layers and one for brooding.
 The US Post office carried fresh eggs to the city in metal containers with tiny springs built in to absorb vibration and shocks.
 Evidence of these early operations, as well as some of the horse-drawn implements, can still be seen around the farm.